marcosfpr/marcosfpr/README.md

 Welcome to my github profile!

+- 💪 I'm currently working on LTR++, a  __Learning to Rank__ library based on RankLib.
-- 🔭 I’m currently working on __Learning to Rank__ methods to solve Multi-label text classification problems.
+- 🔭 I’m currently studying about __Learning to Rank__ methods to solve Multi-label text classification problems.
 - 📫 How to reach me: mfprezende@gmail.com